pruthviraj495/Statsmarketresearch-blogs/0603/Motorcycle_Tires_Market.md

- <p>Tubed Tire Segment to Reach $ Million by 2029, with a % <strong>CAGR</strong> in next six years.</p>
+ <p>Multi Purpose Vessel Segment to Reach $ Million by 2029, with a % <strong>CAGR</strong> in next six years.</p>

- <p>The global key manufacturers of Motorcycle Tires include Metro Tyres limited, Continental Corporation, Bridgestone Corporation, Kenda Tires, Michelin, LEVORIN, Pirelli & C. S.p.A, Dunlop and MRF, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>
+ <p>The global key manufacturers of Offshore Vessels include Wartsila, ABB, Bumi Armada, Damen, VARD, Chouest, Rolls-Royce, Kleven and Sembcorp Marine, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>

- <p>We surveyed the Motorcycle Tires manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.</p>
+ <p>We surveyed the Offshore Vessels manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.</p>